emtatudatatech/freecodecamp/README.md

 # freecodecamp
-This houses my freeCodeCamp solutions for submission purposes
+This hosts my freeCodeCamp solutions and scripts for submissions and learning